ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 For storage I opted for the [Samsung EVO Plus 128GB MicroSD Card](https://www.samsung.com/za/memory-storage/memory-card/memory-card-evo-plus-microsd-card-128gb-mb-mc128sa-apc/) which would host [Ubuntu 24.04.1 LTS Noble Numbat](https://ubuntu.com/blog/canonical-releases-ubuntu-24-04-noble-numbat) and for consolidated centralised storage I got 3 [Western Digital My Passport 2TB USB 3 disks](https://www.westerndigital.com/products/portable-drives/wd-my-passport-usb-3-0-hdd?sku=WDBYVG0020BBK-WESN) for each worker Pi which I will cover in another blog how to use software defined storage to present them as a single block of storage to Kubernetes.

-### Upgrading the Ubuntu Operating System on each node
+### Master Node Preparation Steps

 #### Upgrading Microk8s

-- This is a good time to perform maintenance before you add the worker nodes and is a lengthy process
-- Ensure you on the latest version of Microk8s on each node
+- This is a good time to perform maintenance before you add the worker nodes and is a lengthy process to ensure you are on the latest version of Microk8s on each node
 - Do one node at a time
 - SSH onto each Pi and run the following commands